WallStreetMojo

 VBA UBOUND Function

-How do you tell the maximum length of the array in excel?
-Yes, we can manually see and update the maximum length of the array but if you are doing it all these while, then today is the end of it because we have a function called UBOUND to determine the maximum length of the array.
-Follow this article to have more knowledge of UBOUND function in Excel VBA.
+How do you tell the maximum length of the array in Excel?
+Yes, we can manually see and update the maximum length of the array but if you are doing it all this while, then today is the end because we have a function called UBOUND to determine the maximum length of the array.
+Follow this article to learn more about the UBOUND function in Excel VBA.

 UBOUND stands for Upper Bound.
-Often times in coding, we may require to find the maximum length of the array.
-For example, MyResult(24) means array name MyResult holds 25 values to it because the array starts from zero, not from one.
-So 24 means +1, i.e., a total of 25 values.
+In coding, we may often require finding the maximum length of the array.
+For example, MyResult(24) means the array name MyResult holds 25 values because the array starts from zero, not from one.
+So, 24 means +1, i.e., a total of 25 values.

 The code is: UBOUND (MyResult), i.e., UBOUND (24)

-So Excel VBA UBOUND function represents the upper bound of array size.
+So, the Excel VBA UBOUND function represents the upper bound of the array size.

 How to use the VBA UBound Function in Excel?